UrNas/datamodel-v1.1-feedback/README.md

 ### `prisma introspect`

-The command `prisma introspect` has been adapted to output the new datamodel format when using if with the `--prototype` flag:
+The command `prisma introspect` has been adapted to output the new datamodel format when using it with the `--prototype` flag:

 ```
 prisma introspect --prototype